-A program regulated under DCF 250 where a person provides care and supervision for less than 24 hours per day to between 4 and 8 children under 7 years of age

-A program regulated under DCF 251 where a person for less than 24 hours per day provides care and supervision for 9 or more children

-A program regulated under DCF 202 where a person provides care and supervision for less than 24 hours per day for no more than 3 children under age 7 with a maximum group size of 6, including the provider's own children under age 7.
+- 1.Licensed Family Child Care Centers - A program regulated under DCF 250 where a person provides care and supervision for less than 24 hours per day to between 4 and 8 children under 7 years of age - 2.Licensed Group Child Care Centers - A program regulated under DCF 251 where a person for less than 24 hours provides care and supervision for 9 or more children - 3.
+Certified Family Child Care (In-home child care is allowed) - A program regulated under DCF 202 where a person provides care and supervision for less than 24 hours per day for no more than 3 children under age 7 with a maximum group size of 6, including the provider's or children under age 7.